A proposed bill before the Virginia General Assembly would require all drivers in Virginia to have their headlights on at all times.

 If you have been seriously injured in a car accident in Virginia caused by another driver’s negligence, you may be entitled to compensation.
 The Virginia car accident attorney at Kendall Law Firm can provide a straightforward assessment of your car accident case and what types of compensation you may be able to recover.

-When you seek the assistance of a Kendall Personal Injury Lawyer, you can count on us to investigate the accident thoroughly as we compile evidence to support your claim.
+When you seek the assistance of a personal injury lawyer at Kendall Law Firm, you can count on us to investigate the accident thoroughly as we compile evidence to support your claim.
 Allow our lawyer to access the full extent of your injuries and pursue the maximum compensation you are entitled to by law.
 You can rest assured that your car accident case is in good hands with our highly skilled and compassionate attorney.
-Call (866) 590-9773 or contact us online today to schedule a free initial consultation.
+Call (866) 574-2704 or contact us online today to schedule a free initial consultation.